The medieval village of Saint Emilion is located 40km north-east of Bordeaux.

-The convent was founded during the 17th century by the sisters who invented the recipe of the famous macaroons, the specialty of Saint Emilion!
+Not only did the Ursulines nuns found the convent in the 17th century, but they also invented the recipe of the famous macarons, the specialty of Saint Emilion!

-A Flamboyant Gothic arch serves as entrance to a series caves hollowed into the rock and used as storage for sparkling white and rosé wines.
+A Flamboyant Gothic arch leads to a series caves hollowed into the rock and used as storage for sparkling white and rosé wines.

-Look attentively at the facades of the surrounding buildings and you will discover countless architectural features that escaped demolition.
+Look attentively at the surrounding facades, as you’ll discover countless architectural features that escaped demolition.

-It takes at least a half day to visit Saint Emilion, a whole day would be perfect as there is a lot to discover and may be enjoy the delicious wine…
+It takes at least a half day to visit Saint Emilion, however, a whole day would be perfect to allow for wine tasting!